pine64/website/content/documentation/Pinecil/Firmware.md

 ### Option 1: PineFlash

 PineFlash is a GUI updater that downloads firmware and flashes.
-Download the easy premade binary for [https://github.com/Spagett1/PineFlash#desktop_computer-install-options Linux here].
+Download the easy premade binary for [Linux here](https://github.com/Spagett1/PineFlash#desktop_computer-install-options).

-.
-For MacOS, currently there is a 2-step script that will build PineFlash.
+* For MacOS, currently there is a 2-step script that will build PineFlash.
-.
-If you have issues with Pineflash, then use Blisp below.
+* If you have issues with Pineflash, then use Blisp below.

 ### Option 2: Blisp Flasher
 This is a CLI that runs in a terminal console.
 Get the latest zip file for Linux or Mac.
 The main page has background info and there are instructions if you want to [build it from code](https://github.com/pine64/blisp/wiki/Update-Pinecil-V2) instead of using the easier premade executable.